 If you have a larger group then check out the Party Cabana which includes a large picnic table, 4 sun loungers and 12 complimentary bottles of water.

 If you do miss out on securing a lounger there is a huge grassy area next to the water playground where many families had pitched up with their own sunshade from beach umbrellas to large gazebos.
+Look out for Pablo, the mascot of Outback Splash, who pops up every now and then and squirts people with his super soaker!

 Right next to the water playground is a toilet block that includes showers and changing rooms.
 You’ll also find lockers to store your belongings.

-Once you’ve finished getting wet and wild don’t forget that The Maze has so much more to offer!
-You’ll find mini-golf, a jumping pillow, many mazes, a playground, koalas, emus and camel rides.
+You’ll find mini-golf, many mazes, a playground, koalas and more.
 There are many free BBQs dotted around so why don’t you bring along your sausages and burgers!
-You can mind out more in our review of The Maze.
+You can find out more in our review of The Maze.

 Perth’s Outback Splash